r4dixx/discord-quotebot/README.md

 ## 🧪 Test if everything is up and running

-Send `!ping` in your Discord server and see the magic happen
+Send `/ping` in your Discord server and see the magic happen

 ***